RuneKR/bad-performance/readme.md

 npm install
 npm run symlink
-npm run test --prefix ./packages/node_modules/@org/demo
+npm run test

+You need at least 2 packages then it works...